Deep Brain Stimulation (DBS)

 The movement disorder neurologists and functional neurosurgeons at the Vickie and Jack Farber Institute for Neuroscience are Deep Brain Stimulation (DBS) experts and able to offer important improvements in the procedure.
 Our neurologists, neurosurgeons, nurse practitioners and a coordinator meet monthly to discuss patients’ progress, ensuring you receive the most coordinated, multidisciplinary care available.

-What Does Deep Brain Stimulation Help?
+Who Does Deep Brain Stimulation Help?

 DBS is used for patients who are not responding to medications or experiencing unbearable side effects from them since the late 1980s.
 While the specifics as to how DBS works is still unknown, the electrical stimulation of the brain reduces symptoms of Parkinson’s disease and tremors by improving mobility, reducing involuntary movements and increasing an overall quality of life.